GermainGirndt/YourAppointment/README.md

 ## App's Goal
-YourAppointment's goal is to accelerate the **booking of appointments and services**, by letting the customers pick out of a time schedule the appointment which best suits their needs - instead of contacting the service provider.
+YourAppointment's goal is to organize the **appointment booking with clients**, by using a fast, clean and reliable User Interface for Customers and Appointments Management.

 ## Project's Structure
-Last update: 2020/04/29

 .
 ├── LICENSE.txt